 When starting a program, the Gyro Sensor's starting value is 0 degrees.
 It then adds or subtracts the amount of degrees the robot has turned.
 This means that the Gyro Sensor sometimes shows negative values!

-When EV3 turns right (clockwise) the Y axis gyro readings will go up.
+When the robot turns right (clockwise) the Y axis gyro readings will go up.

 When turning left (counterclockwise) the readings will go down.